Seqaqa/alx-pre_course/README.md

-I am going to really learn software engineering to the fullest readme
+my name is Ramokhethi Rampeta,ALX software engineer in the making readme